-The South Street Seaport is one of the most scenic and historic areas Manhattan has to offer.
-Where Fulton Street meets the East River, there are many places to go and have a meal for a good price.
-Whether you are looking for something fast or a sit-down meal, this place has it all.
-Here is our round up of this neighborhood’s top 10 restaurants.
+The South Street Seaport is one of the most scenic and historic areas of Manhattan.
+Where Fulton Street meets the East River, there are many places to go and have a meal for a reasonable price.
+Whether you are looking for something fast or a sit-down meal, this area has you covered.
+Here is our round-up of this neighborhood’s top restaurants.

-After having their first restaurant, Barbarini Alimentari, completely destroyed by Super Storm Sandy, power couple Stefano Barbagalla and Adriana Luque pulled together and re-built Barbalu where their old one once stood.
+After having their first restaurant, Barbarini Alimentari, completely destroyed by Superstorm Sandy, power couple Stefano Barbagalla and Adriana Luque pulled together and re-built Barbalu where their old eatery once stood.
 With bright string lights lining the ceiling and bar and table seating, this business aims to please by serving delicious food that looks great as well.
-With almost all meals priced lower than $20, Barbalu is a great place for a fine meal to enjoy with friends and family.
+With almost all meals priced lower than $20 (£15), Barbalu is a great place for a fine meal to enjoy with friends and family.

 The Paris Café